brevzin/cpp_proposals/2286_fmt_ranges/fmt-ranges.md

 ```
 :::

+But practically speaking, it is extremely common to know, statically, what the delimiter is.
+And a lot of the time the delimiter is going to be either empty (`""`) or a single character, as opposed to the default `", "`.
+In these cases, having a dynamic delimiter seems like pure overhead.

 Now the question is, how could we do a static delimiter (i.e. built into the specifier) rather than a dynamic delimiter (i.e. provided as a format argument)?
 The issue here is we need bounds - the same kinds of bounds we need for pair/tuple.
 So a starting point might be... let's just use `[]`s.
 The stuff between the `[]`s is the delimiter:

 ::: bq